 The Associations of Southeast Asian Nations (ASEAN)

-APEC member economies: Australia, Brunei Darussalam, Canada, Chile, China, Chinese Taipei, Hong Kong, Indonesia, Japan, Korea, Malaysia, Mexico, New Zealand, Papua New Guinea, Peru, Philippines, Russia, Singapore, Thailand, United States, and Vietnam.
+APEC Members: Australia, Brunei Darussalam, Canada, Chile, China, Chinese Taipei, Hong Kong, Indonesia, Japan, Korea, Malaysia, Mexico, New Zealand, Papua New Guinea, Peru, Philippines, Russia, Singapore, Thailand, United States, and Vietnam

-ASEAN Free Trade Area - ASEAN Member Countries have made significant progress in the lowering of intra-regional tariffs through the Common Effective Preferential Tariff (CEPT).
+ASEAN's Official Site - The official site of ASEAN.
+"About ASEAN" gives a short overview of ASEAN.
+"Resources - Publications" contains legal documents, published articles, staff papers, annual reports and more.
+"Resources - Statistics" gives statistics on key indicators for ASEAN and its member states.
+ASEAN Free Trade Area (AFTA) Council - ASEAN Member Countries have made significant progress in the lowering of intra-regional tariffs through the Common Effective Preferential Tariff (CEPT).
 Among other important documents, this site provides Non-Tariff Measures Database .

 US-ASEAN Business Council - Its objective is to improve the business environment for American companies and expand the U.S. competitive position in the Southeast Asian region.
 This site provides updated information on trade in ASEAN member countries.